 Karen Moratti; PA/Administrator

-Karen is an Inglewood local and has a background in administration and tourism with a passion for showcasing Taranaki.
-She works in the PA/Administration role for the Purangi Kiwi Project.
+Karen is an Inglewood local and has a background in administration and tourism with a passion for showcasing Taranaki and all the great things it has to offer.
+She is excited to have joined such an important and rewarding project as PA/Administrator.

 Louise McLay; Education Co-ordinator